ttmuzvidziwa/discovery-bank-balance-dispensing-system/README.md

 - Error handling and validation will be enhanced.
 - Security is out-of-scope for now, but would be implemented in a future iteration.
 - Test code coverage threshold will be increased to 80%, and a style enforcement through Checkstyle or similar.
+- Enhance application logging and add masking to hide personal client data in the logs.

 ## 👤 Author
 Tao Muzvidziwa – *Developer*